A spark plug is used to ignite the mixture of air petrol inside the cylinder. Spark plug normally operates under 10000 to 30000 volts.

-A spark plug which is screwed into the cylinder head is usually designed to withstand a pressure of 35 kg/cm².
+A spark plug that is screwed into the cylinder head is usually designed to withstand a pressure of 35 kg/cm².

 To withstand such a high pressure and voltage, a superior quality spark plug must have to use in automobile engineering.